YunS-Stacy/SmartSelect-SPA-react/README.md

 http://smartselect.herokuapp.com/

 ### This is the MUSA Capstone Project by Yun Shi, from MUSA 17', UPenn.
-Smart Select is an interactive map created by Yun Shi that explores the commercial real estate investment by predicting the apartment price in Philadelphia.
+Smart Select is an interactive map for non-experts created by Yun Shi that explores the commercial real estate investment by predicting the apartment price in Philadelphia.
 ![image](./poster.jpg)

 ## Problem & Solution